COLOR GRADING IN LIGHTROOM

 When we photograph, we are recording a 3-dimensional scene with a 2-dimensional medium.
 Because of this, it can be difficult to convey a sense of depth in an landscape photo.
 When deciding what to include or exclude from a landscape photography composition, it can be effective to include something in the foreground to help establish a sense of depth.
 Strive for a definite foreground, middle and background, particularly when your scene is vast.
 Be cautious to avoid overlapping or merging the layers in the scene, as this will reduce that sense of depth.

-In the following image of the Oregon Coast, I was careful to include a foreground rock as well as the large expanse of sand as the middle layer.
+In the above image of the Oregon Coast, I was careful to include a foreground rock as well as the large expanse of sand as the middle layer.
 Note that the rock does not merge with the background or the reflections, and the viewer has the impression that the distant rocks are far away and the scene is quite large.
 I excluded a tide pool that was just in front of the foreground rock, because it felt like a distraction and seemed to stop my eye as I tried to work my way from the front to the back of the image.